yupswing/akifox-asynchttp/README.md

    function wikipediaPage(response:AsyncHttpResponse) {
    		// check the fingerprint to identify a specific request for this handler if (wikipediaHaxeFingerprint == response.fingerprint) {
-   			trace(response.fingerprint + ' EXAMPLE > hey, this was the Haxe Wikipedia page request!');
+   			trace(response.fingerprint + ' EXAMPLE > HEY, this was the Haxe Wikipedia page request!');
    		}